-Grantham Scholar Carolyn Auma reports from this year’s A Sustainable Food Future conference Chatham House, which she attend with members of the Grantham Centre team.
-Our Director, Professor Tony Ryan, and P3 co-Director, Professor Duncan Cameron, were among the speakers.
-However, as the conference was held under Chatham House Rules, their comments cannot be directly reported here.
+Grantham Scholar Carolyn Auma reports from 2017’s A Sustainable Food Future conference Chatham House.
+Our co director Tony Ryan, was among the speakers.
+However, as the conference was held under Chatham House Rules, his comments cannot be directly reported here.

-Unless we address the barriers to achieving a more efficient food-chain, then producing larger quantities of more nutritious and diverse foods (Goal 2 of the Sustainable Development Goals (Zero Hunger), and reducing food waste (sub-goal 12.3) will equate to a tiny band aid on a huge wound.
+Unless we address the barriers to achieving a more efficient food-chain, then producing larger quantities of more nutritious and diverse foods (SDG 2 Zero Hunger), and reducing food waste (sub-goal 12.3) will equate to a tiny band aid on a huge wound.
 With more food being pumped into a broken pipe we can expect even bigger leaks.
-Food waste cannot possibly be reduced to 0%, because there will always be inefficiencies in any system, but we should be pragmatic about embracing great opportunities to reduce it as much as we can.
+Food waste cannot possibly be reduced to 0%, because there will always be inefficiencies in any system.
+But we should be pragmatic about embracing great opportunities to reduce it as much as we can.